 Detection of drug resistance:

 Resistance to anthelmintic drugs is a growing problem worldwide, especially in veterinary medicine.
 ScreenChip recordings provide a sensitive method for detecting and quantifying resistance.

 Observe and quantify drug resistance using a sensitive read-out of neuromuscular function.

 Fig. 4.
 Demonstration of anthelmintic drug resistance in C. elegans.
-(A) In a wild type C. elegans (day 1 adult), EPG activity was unaffected by switching (grey bar) from control medium to control medium (M9 buffer with serotonin).
+(A) In a wild type C. elegans (day 1 adult), EPG activity was unaffected by switching (grey bar) from control medium (M9 buffer with serotonin) to control medium.
 (B) Switching to 3 µM IVM caused rapid cessation of pumping in a wild type worm.
-(C) C. elegans strain DA1316, bearing 3 mutations in the Glu-gated Cl channel to which IVM binds, were dramatically less susceptible to inhibition by 3 µM IVM than wild type worms (4).
+(C) C. elegans strain DA1316, bearing 3 mutations in the Glu-gated Cl channel, were dramatically less susceptible to inhibition by 3 µM IVM than wild type worms (4).

 (1) Weeks JC, W.M.
 Roberts, K.J.
 Robinson, M. Keaney, J.J.
 Vermeire, J.F.
 Urban Jr., S.R.
 Lockery, J.M.
 Hawdon (2016) Microfluidic platform for electrophysiological recordings from host-stage hookworm and Ascaris suum larvae: A new tool for anthelmintic research, International Journal for Parasitology: Drugs and Drug Resistance, 6:314-328.
 DOI: 10.1016/j.ijpddr.2016.08.001.